strategineer/personal-website/content/books/2023-06-18/index.md

 params:
   isbn13: '9780765387462'
   series: Shades of Magic
+  year: '2017'
 star_rating: 4
-title: A Conjuring of Light
+title: A Conjuring Of Light - A Novel
 ---

 It was an enjoyable romp but doesn't necessarily hit the highs of the previous